Shelbourne F.C.: Decline in the seventies and eighties: 1970–1989

 There was a bright enough start to the seventies as Athlone Town were beaten in the Shield final second replay, a win that would see the Reds enter the new UEFA Cup the following season.
 However, it was to be the last trophy the club would win for some time apart from their Leinster Senior Cup win in 1972.
 Cork Hibs beat Shels in the replay of the 1973 FAI Cup Final in Flower Lodge — the only time the final was ever played outside Dublin — while Shelbourne were eliminated from the UEFA Cup by Hungarians Vasas SC in what would be their last European game for 21 years.
 Two years later Shelbourne were shocked in the Cup final by amateurs Home Farm.
 During this time the club's ongoing problems were covered in a ground-breaking RTÉ fly-on-the-wall documentary entitled In My Book You Should Be Ahead.
 In 1978, Jimmy Johnstone, a European Cup winner with Celtic in 1967, signed briefly for the club.
 'Jinky' only played nine games for the Reds and the European Cup winner failed to score in any of his appearances.

 In 1984, Shelbourne lost out to Shamrock Rovers in the FAI Cup semi-final replay.
-As the league was to expand to two divisions in the summer of 1985, the bottom four clubs at the end of the 1984/85 season were to be relegated.
+In January 1985, the club travelled to Gran Canaria to take part in the Torneo Internacional de Fútbol de Maspalomas playing against both PSV Eindhoven and Fortuna Düsseldorf.
+As the league was to expand to two divisions that the summer, the bottom four clubs at the end of the 1984/85 season were to be relegated.
 Needing a win on the last day of the season, Shels found themselves two goals down at half-time away to Galway United.
 However, a heroic comeback ensued and the team scored three goals to take both points and avoid the drop.
 But the reprieve only lasted twelve months, as Shelbourne were relegated on goal difference after finishing level on 13 points with Cork but on −25 goal difference compared to Cork's −21.
 Shels stay in the First Division was short-lived though, as they came back up straight away with Derry City.
 After two decades and more in the doldrums, the grey skies were clearing.
 Tony Donnelly took over the club in 1989 and started to invest heavily.
 Shels were out of the derelict Harold's Cross Stadium and taking over Tolka Park.
 Former Irish international Pat Byrne was installed as player-manager, and a plethora of new players arrived shortly after to bring back the glory days.